-&lt;sup>27 "Die algebraische Abschließung kann aber für die Algebra die Stelle der topologischen Abschließung vollständig vertreten" [van der Waerden, 1926a, pp. 197-198 (note 15)].
+&lt;sup>27 [Van der Waerden 1926a, p.
+197-198, footnote 15]: Die algebraische Abschließung kann aber für die Algebra die Stelle der topologischen Abschließung vollständig vertreten.

-&lt;sup>28It would be very interesting to study Emmy Noether's usage of the word "arithmetic" in detail.
-One might be able to argue that she tended to use the word as a synonym of "conceptual," taken in the sense that those coming after Emmy Noether have used to characterize her approach.
-A rather extreme example of such a characterization appeared in the passage from van der Waerden's obituary quoted above.
+&lt;sup>28 It would be very interesting to study Emmy Noether's usage of the word arithmetic in detail.
+One might be able to argue that she tends to use the word like a synonym of "conceptual," taken in the sense that those coming after Emmy Noether have used to characterise her approach (we saw a rather extreme example of such a characterisation in the passage from Van der Waerden's obituary quoted above).

-&lt;sup>29See, in particular, [Krull, 1937, p.
-745 (note 2)]: "Unter Sätzen von ausgesprochen 'arithmetischem' Charakter verstehe ich Sätze, die in den Gedankenkreis der 'multiplikativen', an Dedekind anknüpfenden Richtung der Idealtheorie und der Bewertungstheorie gehören ...."
+&lt;sup>29 See in particular [Krull 1937, p.
+745, footnote 2]: Unter Sätzen von ausgesprochen "arithmetischem" Charakter verstehe ich Sätze, die in den Gedankenkreis der "multiplikativen", an Dedekind anknüpfenden Richtung der Idealtheorie und der Bewertungstheorie gehören...